WE WILL BE CLOSED from DEC 17, 2025 to Jan 2, 2026 . Order before december 5th to ensure delivery by christmas!

 How big are the files that I get back?

 Our standard service for negatives returns JPEG files comparable to those shot with a contemporary mobile phone - about 4MBs.
 These are suitable for most digital printing services and social media.
-Scans of prints average about 3MB per photo.
+Scans of prints average from 1 to 3MB per photo.

 What services do you offer on files on hard drive transfers?